FDA expands Pfizer COVID booster, opens extra dose to age 16 | Health

 Complicating the decision to extend boosters to 16- and 17-year-olds is that the Pfizer shot -- and a similar vaccine made by Moderna -- have been linked to a rare side effect.
 Called myocarditis, it's a type of heart inflammation seen mostly in younger men and teen boys.

+The FDA said rising COVID-19 cases in the U.S. mean the benefits of boosters greatly outweighed the potential risk from the rare side effect, especially as the coronavirus itself can cause more serious heart inflammation.
 Health officials in Israel, which already gives boosters to teens, have said the side effect continues to be rare with third doses.
-A US study this week offered additional reassurance.
-Researchers from children's hospitals around the country checked medical records and found the rare side effect usually is mild and people recover quickly, while COVID-19 itself can cause more serious heart inflammation.
+A U.S. study this week offered additional reassurance.
+Researchers from children's hospitals around the country checked medical records and found the rare side effect usually is mild and people recover quickly.
 The research was published Monday in the journal Circulation.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)